cnix273/README-Generator/sampleREADME.md

   ![Badge for GitHub last commit](https://img.shields.io/github/last-commit/cnix273/README-Generator?style=for-the-badge)

   ## Description
-  It generates a readme based on user input
+  This command line application creates a readme.md file based on information the user provides about their project.

   ## Table of Contents
   * [Installation](#installation)